 Sidebar: While I’m not focusing on it in this, particular piece, it’s also important to acknowledge how gender expression & gender identity play a crucial role in intersecting with sexuality.

 For my own experience, I’d long felt like my various identities (Black, gay and sexual…and yes, the last two are separate) all worked against each other.
-Blackness (within white supremacy) discriminates against homosexuality and discourages against open and honest sexuality, in general (as discussed throughout this post); the gay/LGBTQ scene discriminates against Blackness (as I’ve previously covered) and, in many cases, discourages sexuality; and even the sex-positive scene often puts Black and/or gay people in situations where we might be discriminated against in those terms.
+Blackness (within white supremacist patriarchal systems) discriminates against homosexuality and discourages against open and honest sexuality, in general (as outlined throughout this post); the gay/LGBTQ scene discriminates against Blackness (as I’ve previously covered) and, in many cases, discourages sexuality; and even the sex-positive scene often puts Black and/or gay people in situations where we might be discriminated against in those terms.
 But in my opinion, all of those issues boil back down to white supremacy, patriarchy and/or respectability.
 Once I realized that these identities actually can (and should) work with each other, I started to feel far more secure and empowered in who I am…I felt more like a full human being.
 And this is what I think is crucial for us, collectively, as Black people.